neumino/neumino.github.io/movies.md

-### POKÉMON Detective Pikachu
+### Pokémon Detective Pikachu
-*Released on 2019-05-03, vote average 7.4*
+*Released on 2019-05-03, vote average 7.2*

-In a world where people collect pocket-size monsters (pokemon) to do battle, a boy comes across an intelligent monster who seeks to be a detective.
+In a world where people collect pocket-size monsters (Pokémon) to do battle, a boy comes across an intelligent monster who seeks to be a detective.

 <iframe id="player"
 	type="text/html"